aneeshsunganahalli/GoCommit/README.md

 # Generate commit message
 commit .

+# The tool will display:
+# - File statistics (staged, unstaged, untracked)
+# - Generated commit message in a styled box
+# - Automatically copy to clipboard
 # Output: "feat: add hello world console log to app.js"
+# You can now paste it with Ctrl+V (or Cmd+V on macOS)
 ```

 ### Use Cases

 - 📝 Generate commit messages for staged changes
 - 🔍 Analyze both staged and unstaged changes
-- 📊 Get context from recent commits
+- 📊 Get context from recent commits and file statistics
 - ✅ Create conventional commit messages
+- 📋 Auto-copy to clipboard for immediate use
+- 🎨 Beautiful terminal UI with file statistics and previews

 ---